mckinsey/vizro/vizro-core/docs/pages/development/contributing.md

 To run only python unit tests, run `hatch run test-unit`, and for python integration tests only run `hatch run test-integration`.

 To run only jest unit tests for javascript functions, run `hatch run test-js`.
-Note that Node.js is required to run tests written in jest framework.
-If you don't have Node.js installed, guidelines on how to install Node.js will appear when you run the command: `hatch run test-js`.
+Note that Node.js is required to run tests written in the jest framework.
+If you don't have `Node.js` installed, guidelines on how to install Node.js will appear when you run the command: `hatch run test-js`.
-Otherwise, if Node.js is installed, then the same command (`hatch run test-js`) runs jest unit tests.
+Otherwise, if `Node.js` is installed, then the same command (`hatch run test-js`) runs jest unit tests.

 For unit and integration tests, note that the latter executes all examples in separate testing sessions due to [this](https://github.com/mckinsey/vizro/issues/10) issue by providing the `-k` tag per example.